Agricultural Literacy Curriculum Matrix

 FoodMASTER: Meal Management

-Students will choose foods from each of the five food groups to create a meal and calculate the cost of serving the meal to five people and to one person.
-Students will then be challenged to plan a meal that costs less than $1.50 per person.
-Students will prepare, evaluate and eat a lunch meal.
+Students choose foods from each of the five food groups to create a meal and calculate the cost of serving the meal to five people and to one person.
+Students are challenged to plan, prepare, evaluate, and eat a lunch meal that costs less than $1.50 per person.
+Grades 3-5

 Activity 1: Menu Madness

-- For the teacher: 1 deck of cards (representing 2-3 ounces of meat), 1 tennis ball, 1 tablespoon, 1 set of measuring cups, 1 half-pint milk carton.
+- For the teacher: 1 deck of cards (representing 2-3 ounces of meat), 1 tennis ball, 1 tablespoon, 1 set of measuring cups, 1 half-pint milk carton; Teacher Answer Key

 Activity 2: Nutritious and Delicious

-- For each student: 1 plate, 8-ounce cup, 1 slice 100% whole wheat bread, 1 slice turkey lunchmeat (1 ounce), 1 slice cheddar cheese (3/4 ounce square slice), 1/2 cups baby carrots, 1 ounce mini pretzels, 1 cup water.
-Optional: Light mayonnaise (1 tablespoon or less per child), mustard, leaf lettuce, table knife to spread mayonnaise and mustard.
+- For each student: 1 plate, 8-ounce cup, 1 slice 100% whole wheat bread, 1 slice turkey lunchmeat (1 ounce), 1 slice cheddar cheese (3/4 ounce square slice), 1/2 cups baby carrots, 1 ounce mini pretzels, 1 cup water; Nutritious and Delicious Handout Optional: Light mayonnaise (1 tablespoon or less per child), mustard, leaf lettuce, table knife to spread mayonnaise and mustard.

 recipe: instructions and a list of ingredients for making a food dish